rixx/books.rixx.de/data/reviews/ben-aaronovitch/rivers-of-london/index.md

   rating: 4
 ---

-I thought I was kind of done with Urban Fantasy after the slot of Jim Butcher's forced-funny, forced-dark supernatural detective, but Ben Aaronovitch won me over.
-This series is more measured, more funny, and – admittedly – London feels more like a city I want to read about compared with Chicago.
+I thought I was done with Urban Fantasy after the slot of Jim Butcher's forced-funny, forced-dark supernatural detective, but Ben Aaronovitch won me over.
+This series is more measured, more funny, and – admittedly – I want to read about London much more than about Chicago.

 The protagonist/narrator is snarking nearly constantly, but he does so in a relatable way, not trying to be edgy, not punching down.
 The whole book smacked of real life, and was a lot of fun.
 I appreciated supernatural Newton very much.